miguelmartin75/anax/README.md

 ### The World

-A World is used to decsribe you game world.
+A World is used to describe you game world.
 You must always have at least one World object allocated in order to use anax.

 You create World objects like any other object: